HACKSSENTIAL RULES ~ CHAPTER V

 • Easy: Basic task under little pressure.

-• Average: Common challenge under time or stress.
+• Simple: Common challenge under time or stress.

-• Difficult: A task which requires a specific training.
+• Average: A task which requires a specific training.

 • Complex: A difficult task even for a trained character.